0xsim by Virtuals (SAGE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 0xsim by Virtuals Historical Price

-According to the latest data gathered on 0xsim by Virtuals live price page, the current price of 0xsim by Virtuals is 0.00122646USD.
-The circulating supply of 0xsim by Virtuals(SAGE) is 1.00B SAGE , giving it a market capitalization of $1.23M.
+According to the latest data gathered on 0xsim by Virtuals live price page, the current price of 0xsim by Virtuals is 0.00118347USD.
+The circulating supply of 0xsim by Virtuals(SAGE) is 1.00B SAGE , giving it a market capitalization of $1.18M.

 The 0xsim by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SAGE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.